5 Mistakes Men Make When Choosing Compression Gear

 Does activity level affect which vest I need?

 Absolutely—wearing a gym vest to the office or vice versa ruins the whole point.
+Clinical research supports matching garment type to activity for optimal comfort and effectiveness.

 Are expensive vests actually worth it?